breba-apps/breba-docs/README.md

 Scans your documentation file and executes commands in the documentation to make sure that it is possible to follow the documentation.

+## Getting Started

-## Prerequisites
+### Prerequisites
 Docker engine needs to be installed and running.
 Use docker installation instructions for your system.

-Get OpenAI API Key and set environment variable like this:
+Get an OpenAI API Key and set environment variable like this:
 ```bash
 export OPENAI_API_KEY=[your_open_ai_api_key]
 ```

-## Getting Started

-To install breba-docs, run the following commands:
+To install and run breba-docs, run the following commands:

 ```bash
 pip install breba-docs